Fairo20/fairo20.github.io/Swordmage/Subclasses/Order of the Divine Guardian.md

 ### Level 14
 #### Feature: Guardian Angel
 While your Radiant Blade is active, you may use a Bonus Action to activate this feature.
-While this feature is active, you have a fly speed equal to twice your speed, however whenever you move this way, you must end your turn adjacent to an ally or a marked enemy.
-This effect ends when your Radiant Blade is dismissed.
+You have a fly speed equal to twice your speed, however when you move this way, you must end your turn adjacent to an ally or a marked enemy.
+This effect ends when your Radiant Blade is dismissed, or when you take a Bonus Action to end it.

 ### Level 18
 #### Feature: Divine Permanence
 Your divine radiance knows no bounds.
 You gain the following effects:
 - Whenever you make a weapon attack, you may immediately make a Healing Strike as a part of the same action.
 - The range of your Radiant Beam becomes 120ft.
-- Your Guardian Angel fly speed becomes 5 times your speed.
+- Your Guardian Angel fly speed becomes five times your speed.

 ### Concepts
 If I want Guardian Angel to be simpler: